 As I sit at my computer and look out my window, I hear the very annoying sound of crickets.
 Most city people would find crickets a refreshing sound, not me.
-It was nice to hear them chirp when I first arrive in Fredericton but now this is day 21 and they never shut-up!
+It was nice to hear them chirp when I first arrive in Fredericton but now this is day 21 and they never shut up!
 That is over 500 hours of non-stop chirping; I hear them in the morning, and in the afternoon.
 I hear them when in the evening, and they do not even stop underneath the moon.
-Beyond the numbing sound of those awful crickets I can hear the bustling traffic from the near by highway eight.
-Outside my window there is a maple tree, if you look closely one can see that the changing of the leaves is about to start occurring.
-This is the sign that autumn, or the “almost winter” season according to sheet on a professor’s door in Edmond Casey Hall, is going to begin on Monday.
+Beyond the numbing sound of those awful crickets, I can hear the bustling traffic from the nearby highway eight.
+Outside my window, there is a maple tree, if you look closely one can see that the changing of the leaves is about to start occurring.
+This is the sign that autumn, or the “almost winter” season according to the sheet on a professor’s door in Edmond Casey Hall, is going to begin on Monday.